mas-bandwidth/gafferongames/content/post/integration_basics.md

 <img src="/img/game_physics/integration_basics_damped_rk4_vs_semi_implicit_euler_zoomed_in.png" width="100%"/>

-Zooming in confirms that RK4 is more accurate than semi-implicit euler.

-But is it worth the complexity and extra runtime cost of RK4?
-Hard to say.
+Zooming in confirms that RK4 is more accurate than semi-implicit euler, but is it worth the complexity and extra runtime cost of RK4?
+It's hard to say.

 Let's push a bit harder and see if we can find a significant difference between the two integrators.
 Unfortunately, we can't look at this system for long periods of time because it quickly damps down to zero, so let's switch to a [simple harmonic oscillator](https://en.wikipedia.org/wiki/Harmonic_oscillator#Simple_harmonic_oscillator) which oscillates forever without any damping.